 Each of them has a distinct feature that separates them from the rest, however, there are some shared similarities between them.
 Gothic fashion loves its platform boots, lace, and velvet, fishnets, highlighted hair, and accessories such as umbrellas, chokers, and Victorian hats.
 Big goth style icons are Morticia Addams from the Addams Family, David Bowie, Bettie Page, and Dave Vanian.

 All of these styles have shaped the way we view fashion, but they aren’t restrictive at all.
 Truth be told, brands have become very flexible regarding the image that is typically associated with them.
 In part, this is due to COVID-19 and the enforced lockdowns, which restricts the outfits we are wearing.
 Most of us spend entire days in our pajamas and no one has the intention to buy a $4,000 nightgown when they don’t have a place to wear it.

 Furthermore, the increased interest in street fashion has shifted the spotlight away from any other glamorous style.
-Influenced by pop culture, celebrities, and social media, more and more people opt for casual wear.
+Influenced by pop culture, celebrities, and social media, more and more people opt for casual wear such as this Greek Letter Longline Top paired with jeans or denim shorts to complete a trendy look.
 Keep in mind that our newfound taste for comfy clothes doesn’t eliminate the stylishness as apparent in high fashion as well – just think about the newest collaboration between North Face and Gucci, which set the fashion world on fire.